Academic Speaker Series & Exhibits

 University wide faculty enjoin the faculties of Asian & Middle Eastern Studies and Asian & Pacific Islander American Studies in presenting a global line-up of guest speakers and workshops covering a wide array of disciplines and specializations.

 September 9, 2-320PM, “The Global White Snake: by Professor Liang Luo, Professor of Chinese Studies, University of Kentucky.
-Click this Zoom Link.
+Access the Zoom Link.
 A timely mediation and reflection on the continued struggle for minority rights and social justice.
 (Organized by Professor Emily Wilcox, MLL: Chinese.)

-September 17, Noon-1PM: APIA Faculty Banh Mi with Professor Andrea Wright, and Awarding of Jinlan Liu Faculty Research Award, Sadler Center Commonwealth Auditorium (Click For YouTube Recording).
+September 17, Noon-1PM: APIA Faculty Banh Mi with Professor Andrea Wright, and Awarding of Jinlan Liu Faculty Research Award, Sadler Center Commonwealth Auditorium (Watch the YouTube Recording).
 Professor Andrea Wright of Anthropology and Asian & Middle Eastern Studies shares her latest research findings.
 (Organized by APIA and Professor Deenesh Sohoni, Sociology.)

 September 23, 5-615PM, Zoom: "They Want our Culture, Not our Struggle: Towards a Fuller Embrace of API and other BIPOC in Pop Culture Industries" with Dr. Ninochka McTaggart and Dr. Eileen O'Brien.
 Ninochta McTaggart and Eileen O’Brien will focus on 3 pop culture industries: music, Hollywood, and sports.
 They are authors of the article “Seeking Liberation, Facing Gendered Marginalization: Asian Americans and Pacific Islanders in Hip Hop Culture,” and the book: White Privilege: The Persistence of Racial Hierarchy in a Culture of Denial.
 (Passcode: 062574)